SirSaarim/SirSaarim.github.io/FourPointFive/FPFReadMe.md

-Left to do:
+** Left to do:
-remove "Click on the cover to download it in BEST Quality." text from cover page fix cover page individual pics slideshow fix about us page slideshow of svg add usman jee snapchat (optional)
+remove Click on the cover to download it in BEST Quality. text from cover page fix cover page individual pics slideshow fix about us page slideshow of svg add usman jee snapchat (optional)